naelmostafa/root_finder/README.md

 ## What is Root Finder?

-1. **Root Finder** is a tool for finding roots of functions using numerical analysis algorithms with simple GUI.
+1. **Root Finder** is a tool for finding roots of functions and ploting using numerical analysis algorithms with simple GUI.
 2. Written in Python 3.
 3. Uses Pyqt5 for GUI interfaces.